-Whilst the awards might represent the pinnacle of achievement as you work down through pop music's hierarchy, female representation gets noticeably less.
-As research by the BBC pointed out, the number of female acts credited on the best-selling hundred songs of the year was the same in 2018 as it was ten years earlier, yet the number of men credited over the same time period had risen by 50% mainly due to men collaborating with other male, rather than female, artists.
+Whilst the awards might represent the pinnacle of achievement, as you work down through pop music's hierarchy, female representation gets even worse.
+As research by the BBC in 2019 pointed out, the number of female acts credited on the best-selling hundred songs of the year was the same in 2018 as it was ten years earlier, yet the number of men credited over the same time period had risen by 50% mainly due to men collaborating with other male, rather than female, artists.

 “Ninety-one men or all-male groups were credited on the Official Chart Company's top 100 most popular songs of 2018 - compared with 30 female acts."